symfony/symfony-docs/reference/constraints/Image.rst

 **type**: ``string`` **default**: ``The size of the image could not be detected``

 If the system is unable to determine the size of the image, this error will be displayed.
-This will only occur when at least one of the four size constraint options has been set.
+This will only occur when at least one of the size constraint options has been set.

 maxWidthMessage